 (I think the Dalai Lama was once quoted as saying: “I meditate every morning for 1 hour.
 But when I’m stressed and busy I meditate for 2 hours”)

-The way this works is I start my day with a nice cup of chai – sometimes two (the Twinings variety – I don’t make my own!), and I sit down with my journal and I do one of two things:
+The way this works is, I start my day with a nice cup of chai – sometimes two (the Twinings variety – I don’t make my own!), and I sit down with my journal and I do one of two things:

 This helps me to prioritise what needs doing that day and in what order.

 Then, for anything where I feel that I just can’t get clarity “on my own” I call on my “higher self” (aka source, universe or god -small “g”).
-By writing questions to my higher self (which I like to do in green pen – that’s the colour that I always use when I’m accessing a higher consciousness) I find I get answers and clarity that I’m not able to access on my own.
+By writing questions to my higher self (which I like to do with a green pen – that’s the colour that I always use when I’m accessing a higher consciousness) I find I get answers and clarity that I’m not able to access on my own.

 2. I Stop Working